chingdaotze/actuarial-model/docs/source/tutorial_pt2.rst

 Directory Structure
 -------------------

-The modeling framework is (mostly) self-contained and (almost) everything it needs can be found within its own directory structure.
+The modeling framework is self-contained and (once setup is complete) everything it needs can be found within its own directory structure.

 - **\\.idea**